ruhamyakmc/A-bare-bones-Markov-text-generator/README.md

 I implemented a bare-bones Markov text generator.
 The function takes the form finish_sentence(sentence, n, corpus, deterministic=False) with four arguments:
-1. a sentence [list of tokens] that we’re trying to build on,
+1. A sentence [list of tokens] that we’re trying to build on,
-2. n [int], the length of n-grams to use for prediction, and
+2. N [int], the length of n-grams to use for prediction, and
-3. a source corpus [list of tokens]
+3. A source corpus [list of tokens]
-4. a flag indicating whether the process should be deterministic [bool] and returns an extended sentence until the first ., ?, or ! is found OR until it has 10 total tokens.
+4. A flag indicating whether the process should be deterministic [bool] and returns an extended sentence until the first ., ?, or ! is found OR until it has 10 total tokens.